danielcrookall/Anagram/README.md

 # Description of App

-A social media web application where users can upload images and have them classified into different categories using Google’s Cloud Vision API.
+A MERN social media web application where users can upload images and have them classified into different categories using Google’s Cloud Vision API.
 Backend deployed on Heroku, frontend deployed on Netlify.